 In the 1850s a small economic boom affected Victoria as it became a supplier of wood and provisions for the California gold rush.
 Coal mining around Nanaimo, up island from Victoria, also flourished.

 With large numbers of Americans flooding into the Fraser gold fields, Britain feared American annexation and proclaimed a second crown colony on the mainland in 1858.
 This was to curtail American designs on the region and to allow the enforcement of law and order among the gold miners.
 The colony's first judge was Matthew Baillie Begbie who was known for his swift, but fair justice.
-The American miners appreciated the use of law rather than "miners' justice" or violence to settle disputes, but they resented the fact that Begbie insisted on fair application of the law to natives, Chinese and other non-white groups as well.
-He even helped set up special all-native courts to judge cases involving only natives.
+The American miners appreciated the use of law rather than "miners' justice" or violence to settle disputes, but they resented the fact that Begbie insisted on fair application of the law to Indigenous, Chinese and other non-white groups as well.
+He even helped set up special all-Indigenous courts to judge cases involving only First Nations people.

 More gold was discovered in 1860 in isolated deposits up the Fraser Canyon.
 To supply these mining communities, Douglas ordered a road to be built and the 650-kilometre long Cariboo Wagon Road was finished in 1866, the same year that the two western colonies - Vancouver Island and the mainland - united to form the single colony of British Columbia.
 While Douglas' road building projects benefited development in the colonies, they were expensive endeavours and by the time the two colonies united, they had a combined debt of $1.3 million.